Meditating Portuguese actor mistaken for terrorist on Paris plane

 Lourenco, 47, said his text, which he was reading on a tablet device, contained Tibetan characters and the device had the timer on to tell him how long he had meditated, which probably caused associations with a bomb.

-He was released after six hours of questioning during which police watched videos of him on the Internet showing that he is a theatre and television actor, and checked his profile on Wikipedia, which states that he is a Buddhist.
-(Reporting By Andrei Khalip, editing by Axel Bugge)
+He was released after six hours of questioning during which police watched videos of him on the Internet showing that he is a theater and television actor, and checked his profile on Wikipedia, which states that he is a Buddhist.